Robert Henry Cain: Oosterbeek perimeter

-The remnants of the four battalions fell back in disarray to the main divisional positions at Oosterbeek.
-Here they were gathered into defensive units by Lieutenant Colonel Sheriff Thompson, CO 1st Airlanding Light Artillery Regiment, who forcibly stopped many of the panicked troops.
-Alarmed that the many retreating units would soon leave his own 75 Millimetre Howitzers undefended, he sought out Cain, the most senior officer, and ordered him to form the men into a defensive screen ahead of the gun positions.
-Thompson later sent Major Richard Lonsdale to take command of these outlying troops, and throughout Wednesday 20 they weathered strong German attacks before falling back to the main divisional perimeter.
-The sector was designated "Thompson Force", but was renamed "Lonsdale Force" when Thompson was wounded the following day.
-To the north and west of Oosterbeek other units fell back in the face of strong German resistance and over the next few days a thumb shaped perimeter formed around the town, with the Rhine at its base.
+The remnants of the four battalions fell back in disarray to the divisional perimeter at Oosterbeek.
+Here, they were gathered into defensive units by Lieutenant Colonel Sheriff Thompson, CO 1st Airlanding Light Artillery Regiment, who forcibly halted many of the panicked troops.
+Alarmed that the many retreating units would soon leave his own 75 Millimetre Howitzers undefended, he sought out Cain, the most senior officer, and ordered him to organise the men into a defensive screen ahead of the gun positions.
+Thompson later sent Major Richard Lonsdale to take command of these outlying troops, and throughout Wednesday 20th, they weathered strong German attacks before falling back to the main divisional perimeter.
+The sector was designated 'Thompson Force', but was renamed 'Lonsdale Force' when Thompson was wounded the following day.
+To the north and west of Oosterbeek, other units fell back in the face of strong German resistance and over the next few days a thumb-shaped perimeter formed around the town, with the Rhine at its base.

 Lonsdale Force's sector covered the southern end of the eastern perimeter, and Cain was one of three Majors defending this sector of the line.
 As the battle progressed he became determined to destroy as much enemy armour as possible and sited himself in a laundry's garden, much to the chagrin of the Dutch owner.
 Over the coming days Cain was everywhere, dealing with armour and snipers and encouraging his men.
-On the afternoon of Thursday 21st two tanks approached Cain's position.
+On the afternoon of Thursday 21st, two tanks approached Cain's position.
 Guided by a colleague in a building above him, Cain waited in a trench until the first tank—actually a StuG III self-propelled gun (SPG)—was close enough to engage.
-The SPG fired at the building, killing Cain's colleague and showering him with masonry but despite this, Cain kept his position.
-Staff Sergeant Richard Long of the Glider Pilot Regiment remembered that through the clouds of dust, Cain fired round after round from his PIAT until the SPG was disabled, but whilst engaging the second tank a round exploded in the PIAT with a bright flash and Cain was thrown backwards.
+The SPG fired at the building, killing Cain's colleague and showering him with masonry, but despite this, Cain kept his position.
+Staff Sergeant Richard Long of the Glider Pilot Regiment remembered that through the clouds of dust, Cain fired round after round from his P.I.A.T. until the SPG was disabled, but whilst engaging the second tank a round exploded in the P.I.A.T. and Cain was thrown backwards.
 Cain recalled thinking he was blind and "shouting like a hooligan.
-I shouted to somebody to get onto the PIAT because there was another tank behind.
+I shouted to somebody to get onto the P.I.A.T. because there was another tank behind.
 I blubbered and yelled and used some very colourful language.
 They dragged me off to the aid post."
-The British brought forward one of the Light Regiment's 75mm guns which destroyed the tank.
+The British brought forward one of the Light Regiment's 75mm Pack Howitzers which destroyed the tank.